 And finally, the big day arrived.
 Six years after stealing the show at her big sister’s wedding, it was Pippa Middleton’s turn to walk down the aisle last month.
 The author and columnist married her hedge fund fiancé James Matthews in Berkshire in what was dubbed the ‘wedding of the rear’.
-Our Woodhall Manor wedding planners take a look at her wedding choices to see what top trends Pippa followed (or started) on her big day.

 Wearing a dress by British designer Giles Deacon, Pippa looked radiant in the creation made by the designer who was also responsible for the stunning strapless dress worn by model Abbey Clancy when she married footballer Peter Crouch.